jamesbasa/Portfolio-2022/projects/projects.md

 -->

 ---
-I completed a **data science report** in the form of a Jupyter Notebook for my final project in COGS 108: Intro to Data Science.
+I completed a **data science report** in the form of a Jupyter Notebook for my final project in COGS 108: Data Science in Practice.
 I carried out an analysis to describe the relationship between the amount of different amenities and review ratings of public parks, and between amount of different amenities and review count of public parks, specifically in San Diego County.
 Surprisingly, my analysis revealed a negative correlation between both of the relationships.
 The correlation suggested that a higher amount of different amenities results in lower review ratings, while a higher amount of different amenities results in less review counts.
 Check out my report [here](https://github.com/jamesbasa/individual_fa20/blob/master/final_project/FinalProject_jamesbasa.ipynb).

 <img src="/projects/DS_rating_vs_amenities.png" alt="TryClubs Discover" width="275"/>
 <img src="/projects/DS_reviewcount_vs_amenities.png" alt="TryClubs Discover" width="275"/>

 ---
-I got to build cool **circuits** through several IEEE workshops.
+Lastly, I got to build cool **circuits** through several IEEE workshops.
 Here, you can see 3 such circuits — an Arduino piano, a POV light display that spells out "Hello World" when rotating, and a heart circuit programmed through Arduino.

 <img src="/projects/arduino_piano.JPG" alt="Arduino Piano" width="275"/>
 <img src="/projects/pov_light.JPG" alt="POV Light Display" width="275"/>